Unearth the heritage and history of the U.S. government

 Civil Law of the Bible

 Should religious truth influence civil government?
-The politically correct answer is no. The Core 400 Bible and Theology program challenges that answer.
+The politically correct answer is no. The Sonlight 400 Bible and Theology program challenges that answer.

 You and your students will interact with Scripture in an ambitious new way.
 Two thought-provoking books, God and Politics and Truth and Transformation, ask you to question assumptions and serve as your guide to examine civil government through a Biblical lens.